 Secondary node: An en-gNB (in EN-DC), Secondary ng-eNB (in NE-DC) or a Secondary gNB (in NGEN-DC).

-SCG bearer: in MR-DC, a radio bearer with an RLC bearer only in the SCG.
+SCG bearer: in MR-DC, a radio bearer with one or two RLC bearers only in the SCG.

 SN terminated bearer: in MR-DC, a radio bearer for which PDCP is located in the SN.